mattmaniak/pixufo/README.md

 ## Disclaimer

-Works well on Linux.
+Works well on GNU/Linux.
+On macOS a bare binary is build instead of [Application Bundles](https://developer.apple.com/library/archive/documentation/CoreFoundation/Conceptual/CFBundles/BundleTypes/BundleTypes.html) vel `.app`.
 On Windows some fonts are blended and Nebulas (enemies) position randomization doesn't work.
-Really don't know why.
-Crashes on macOS.

 ## Building a project